-RN to BSN: All RN to BSN students are required to have an active, unencumbered RN license for admission to the RN-BSN Program.
-The license can be in any state but must be maintained throughout the program in the state in which the student engages in clinical activities.
-New graduates of accredited associate degree or diploma nursing programs that have not yet passed the NCLEX-RN and obtained licensure may be admitted provisionally but must have an active, unencumbered RN license by the date that midterm grades are due in the first semester of enrollment.
+Reduction As applies to achieving compliance As applies to maintaining compliance 2% reduction end of the second week of classes ten business days after a non-compliant notification 5% reduction end of the third week of classes fifteen business days after a non-compliant notification 7% reduction end of the fourth week of classes twenty business days after a non-compliant notification 24% reduction end of the fifth week of classes twenty-five business days after a non- compliant notification programs that have not yet passed the NCLEX-RN and obtained licensure may be admitted provisionally but must have an active, unencumbered RN license by the date that midterm grades are due in the first semester of enrollment.
 If the student does not achieve licensure by the deadline, they will be asked to withdraw from the program.
 Students entering the two-semester accelerated RN to BSN option must have an active RN license prior to the first day of classes.
 Students must immediately report any event or circumstance that could impact the status of continued RN licensure.
 Failure to do so or allowing the license to expire will result in program dismissal.